 Oil spills have the potential to significantly impact marine life and habitats in the Bay and throughout the Southern California Bight because they can spread rapidly over great distances and can be difficult to detect and clean up.
-A 1-in-10 chance of a spill is simply not worth the risk.
+A 12% chance of a spill is simply not worth the risk.
 An oil spill that originated in El Segundo in the 1990s reached Malibu Lagoon, and the infamous 1969 Santa Barbara oil spill spread along the coast for more than 35 miles.
 Furthermore, any oil spill is likely to have an impact on tourism and the coastal economy.
 Our state and local community has made significant investments to protect and enhance marine and coastal habitats in the Bay, such as establishing marine protected areas in Malibu, Palos Verdes and Catalina Island; restoring Malibu Lagoon; Santa Monica Bay Restoration Commission’s National Estuary Program; and the planned restoration of Ballona Wetlands.
 An oil spill would directly undermine these long-term efforts.

 MYTH: Hermosa Beach will reap a great deal of economic benefit if drilling moves forward.

-FACT: The royalties proposed by E&B Oil may seem attractive in theory, but no one can say for sure how productive any of its proposed 34 wells might be.
+FACT: The royalties proposed by E&B Oil may seem attractive in theory, but they are theoretical and wildly speculative.

 MYTH: Hermosa Beach can’t afford to pay a $17.5 million penalty to E&B if voters uphold the moratorium.